 Who he is

-Tamlin is the youngest son of a cruel warrior father, raised in a violent household and trained for blood — he has said fighting and killing were about the only things he was good at.
-He inherited the Spring Court when his father and brothers were destroyed in the same conflict that raised Rhysand in the Night Court, a shared, bitter origin that made the two rivals of what had once been friendship.
-He wields shapeshifting most effortlessly of all the High Lords: a horse-sized golden beast with elk-like horns, a wolfish head, black claws and yellow fangs, the green gold-flecked eyes unchanged between forms.
-It is in this shape that he first crosses the Wall and smashes into the Archeron cottage to claim the killer of his wolf.
+Youngest son of a cruel warrior father, raised in a violent household and trained for blood — by his own account, fighting and killing were about the only things he was good at.
+He inherited the Spring Court when his father and brothers were wiped out in the same conflict that made Rhysand who he is, which is exactly why those two went from friends to the kind of enemies who don't get over it.
+He shifts more effortlessly than any High Lord: horse-sized golden beast, elk-like horns, wolfish head, black claws, yellow fangs, the green gold-flecked eyes the only thing that stays the same.
+That's the shape that smashes into the Archeron cottage to claim the killer of his wolf.
+We remember the splinters.

 A court of roses and thorns